 I have just had a seizure for the first time – what do I do?

-- Answer: Experiencing a seizure for the first time can be a frightening experience.
+Experiencing a seizure for the first time can be a frightening experience.
 First, know that a single seizure is not an automatic sign of epilepsy – there may be other causes.
-So it’s important to seek an appointment with your physician for further evaluation.
+It’s important to have a medical evaluation.

 - Take note of what happened during the seizure – how long it lasted, what happened before and after, what it looked like, and any other details you feel are relevant.
 You might need to ask someone else for help if you don’t remember all of it.

 - Write down some questions you want to ask your doctor – anything you are concerned, unsure, or curious about.
 If you’re not sure what to ask, here are some suggestions:

 - What kind of seizure did I have?

 - How will this affect my ability to drive/work/travel?